Menu

 As far as dress code is concerned, since most business meetings in Bali are considered formal events, it is best to follow the norm, and that includes Bali.
 This may entail formal cut clothing, but in a light fabric to accommodate weather conditions.
 When in doubt, wear something made of batik, a traditional Balinese fabric.

-On a professional evening, men would usually wear a long-sleeved Batik shirt, whereas short-sleeved shirts can be worn during the daytime.
+On professional evenings, men would usually wear a long-sleeved Batik shirt, whereas short-sleeved shirts are worn during the daytime.
 For women, it is better to opt for an elegant dress or a modest Batik blouse that covers the neckline.
 Avoid revealing or tight clothing at all costs, as the Balinese are relatively conservative.

 What do we talk about in Bali (or don't)?